GerlechJen/Belly-Button-Biodiversity/README.md

 3. Adding more information about the project as a paragraph on the page.

 ## Summary
-Using Plotly.js attractive, accessible, and interactive data visualizations with buttons and drop-down menus were created and deployed to the web.
-The dashboard built displayed the most common bacterial species, by count, in the navel of participants.
-It can be accessed by the participants, as well as fellow researchers.
-Once a participant enters their id number, they can determine which top 10 bacteria species live in their navel which is a great way for them to better understand the belly button data and draw conclusions.
+Using Plotly.js, attractive, accessible, and interactive data visualizations with buttons and drop-down menus were created and deployed to the web.
+The webpage can be accessed by the participants, and fellow researchers.
+Once a participant enters their id number, they can determine not just the most common bacteria species, by count, that live in their navel but also, the top 10 bacteria species.
+This way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, the participants will be able to identify whether that species is found in their navel.

+The completed webpage can be accessed by using this .